Best social media platforms for B2B marketers

 According to a study by the Content Marketing Institute, 83% of B2B marketers are using social media as a content marketing tactic.1 With a continuously-evolving landscape of channels used to distribute content, how do you decide which ones are right for your business?

 While B2B marketers still see email as the most important platform to overall content marketing success, LinkedIn ranks higher than all other social platforms, followed by YouTube, Twitter, SlideShare, Facebook, Instagram, and Google+.

-Here we explore the four top social media platforms for B2B marketers, plus how you can use each channel to drive immediate results (read our Social Media Pocket Guide for additional insight or check out our Social Marketing Management RFP Checklist to help choose the right social management technology.
+Here we explore the four top social media platforms for B2B marketers, plus how you can use each channel to drive immediate results.
+Read our Social Media Pocket Guide for additional insight or check out our Social Marketing Management RFP Checklist to help choose the right social management technology.

 There are more than 675 million professionals on LinkedIn,3 and they’re doing more than just looking for new jobs.
 They’re reading status updates, clicking to view articles, and, most important, converting to leads.
 In fact, 80% of leads sourced through social media for B2B marketers come from LinkedIn.4 Additionally, if you’re looking to educate prospects on the value of your solution, LinkedIn drives more traffic to B2B blogs and websites than Facebook and Twitter combined.5

 How to drive B2B marketing results on LinkedIn: Make content marketing on LinkedIn a priority, amplify your messages through employee advocacy, and reach your target audience through paid ads.

 When asked which channels they use to distribute content, 77% of B2B respondents listed Twitter.6 Although the use of Twitter is down 8% since 2014,7 it still ranks second in the list of top social media platforms.
 Marketing leaders and their CEOs understand that it’s an efficient and effective way to get out their message.8

 How to drive B2B marketing results on Twitter: Through tailored audiences and re-marketing, reach prospects who have already expressed interest in your business.
 Target ad campaigns to website or mobile app visitors or upload your own list of prospect email addresses and phone numbers.

 Over 288,000 CEOs use Twitter to connect with customers, develop influence and show thought leadership.9